 One effective way of searching any library catalog is by using Library of Congress subject headings.

 Subject headings are "controlled vocabulary" - specific terms assigned by librarians to classify library materials.
 When conducting a subject search, terms must be entered exactly the way they appear in the library catalog.
-Examples of common USP-related subject headings are in the box below.
+Examples of common USP-related subject headings are in the boxes below.
 You can click any of these to run a live search in the library catalog.

 One way to find appropriate subject headings is to first start with keyword searching.
 Go to the Roger catalog and do a simple keyword search, using words that match your topic.
 As you look through the list of search results and find an item you like, click on the title and then scroll down to find the subject headings used to classify that item.
 Clicking one of those subject headings will run a new catalog search and retrieve additional materials on that specific subject.